braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 Push notifications while seemingly standard across different platforms, offer immense customization options past what is normally implemented in the default UI.
 When a push notification is expanded, content notification extensions enable a custom view of the expanded push notification.

-Push notifications can be expanded in three different ways:
-- A long press on the push banner
-- Swiping down on the push banner
-- Swiping the banner to the right and selecting "View"
+Push notifications can be expanded in three different ways: <br>- A long press on the push banner<br>- Swiping down on the push banner<br>- Swiping the banner to the right and selecting "View"

 While implementing push in this way may be unfamiliar to some, one of our well-known features at Braze, [Push Stories]({{site.baseurl}}/user_guide/message_building_by_channel/push/advanced_push_options/push_stories/), are a prime example of what a custom view for notification content extension can look like!